loomts/ipfs-cluster-erasure-example/README.md

 ## use ali cloud machines deployment

-Base on [ansible script](https://github.com/hsanjuan/ansible-ipfs-cluster) and make a little change to deploy IPFS Cluster(EC) and test it on remote server.
+Base on [ansible script](https://github.com/hsanjuan/ansible-ipfs-cluster) and make a little change to deploy IPFS Cluster(EC) and test it on cloud server.

 ### reference